Table Of Contents

 Yet, serverless computing handles several customers’ code on the same server simultaneously.
 That scenario is referred to as multitenancy in cloud computing, where several customers share server resources.

 Also, if you decide to migrate a legacy application to the cloud without first modernizing it to work securely in the cloud, you may expose yourself to hacking.
-One way to stop these issues from ruining your application’s performance is to work with a vendor that hosts each serverless function in its sandbox.
+One way to prevent these issues from ruining your application’s performance is to work with a vendor that hosts each serverless function in its sandbox.

 5. Switching serverless providers can be a challenge